miahj1/miahj1.github.io/_posts/2023-05-31-scraping-seasonal-anime.md

 ```

 The classname or css selectors seperated by spaces are multiples classes: there's a common misconception where beginner developers tend to think the entire string is a singular class
-without knowing that classes cannot have spaces. `pass` used in the body of the for loop as a placeholder.
+without knowing that classes cannot have spaces. `pass` is used in the body of the for loop as a placeholder: a special keyword in Python.

 There's multiple elements to each individual anime card such as title, rating, members, synopsis, genres, release dates, studios, and number of episodes.
 The member field is a total of all the users that have added the show to their list.
 There's a few more categorizes that I have not mentioned since
-they are not useful for what I ultimately want which is the name and air date of the show.
+they are not useful for what I ultimately want which the name and air date of the show.
 All the avaliable parameters are shown in Fig. 1.

 <p align="center">
   <img src="https://github.com/miahj1/miahj1.github.io/assets/84815985/e4ee8f20-07fb-4aba-86c8-159bd6eb5f16" alt="Anime card from myanimelist.">